78bxmg7qzw-design/quality-prpr/README.md

-Welcome to the retrieval quality PrPr!
+Welcome to the retrieval quality private preview!
 Import the notebook into Databricks and follow the instructions!